HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### CSS mistakes

 Sometimes, one can learn as much from a mistake as from a success.
-We took the opportunity to look for not just common errors, but things that looked like they should be correct, but weren’t.
+We took the opportunity to look for not just common errors, but things that looked like they should be correct, but weren't.

 #### Unrecoverable syntax errors

-This year’s parsing run, which as in 2020 uses the [Rework](https://github.com/reworkcss/css) CSS parser, yielded more heartening numbers.
+This year's parsing run, which as in 2020 uses the <a hreflang="en" href="https://github.com/reworkcss/css">Rework</a> CSS parser, yielded more heartening numbers.
 Just 0.94% of desktop pages and 0.55% of mobile pages contained an unrecoverable error — that is, an error so bad, it made parsing the entirety of the stylesheet with Rework impossible.
 There certainly may have been a much greater number of pages with small, recoverable CSS errors, but the unrecoverable-error figures this year are a great deal lower than last year.
 This may easily indicate a change in Rework, as opposed to a sudden outbreak of syntax cleanup in the wild.

 #### Nonexistent properties

-One of the things we like to check for is the existence of declarations that are syntactically valid, but use properties that don’t actually exist.
-This doesn’t count vendor-prefixed properties, but does include malformed vendor-prefixed properties.
+One of the things we like to check for is the existence of declarations that are syntactically valid, but use properties that don't actually exist.
+This doesn't count vendor-prefixed properties, but does include malformed vendor-prefixed properties.
 Indeed, the most widespread non-existent property we found was `webkit-transition` (which lacks the `-` at the beginning needed for a proper vendor prefix), appearing on 14% of all pages that contained a nonexistent property.
 Essentially tied with that was `font-smoothing`, an unprefixed version of `-webkit-font-smoothing` that does not actually exist, [nor is it likely to](https://developer.mozilla.org/en-US/docs/Web/CSS/font-smooth) any time soon.

 {{ figure_markup(
   image="most-popular-unknown-properties.png",